bonni208/Business_Ethics/Business_Ethics.md

 >
 > Next we'll look at our final move: Tracing claims, quotes, and media to the original context.

-### 04.05 | Trace Claims, Quotes, and Media to Their Original Context
+### 04.05 | Trace claims, quotes, and media to their original context

 > Most stuff you see on the web is not original reporting or research.
 Instead, it is often commentary on the re-reporting of re-reporting on some original story or piece of research.
 And that's a problem.
 >